 The parameters of heat and heat and mechanical treatment providing alloy properties shall be specified by the manufacturer of semi-finished products.
-The condition of supply shall be indicated in the manufacturer's certificate of quality issued to a semi-finished product.
+The condition of supply shall be indicated in the Manufacturer's Certificate issued to a semi-finished product.

-^{2.} BT6 and BT6C alloy rods shall be forged, BT1-00 - rolled, IIT-3B - hot-rolled.
+^{2.} BT6 and BT6C alloy rods shall be forged, BT1-00 - rolled, Π T-3B - hot-rolled.